9 Notable Jobs You Can Get with a Business Degree

 What they do: Financial analysts provide guidance to businesses and individuals making investment decisions.
 This includes researching market trends, analyzing financial statements and preparing reports for management teams.
 In short, their job is to make sure management teams have the information needed to make smart investment decisions.

 You would do well in this role if you excel at research and communicating.
-Financial analysts have a way of finding that “golden nugget” of data from varied sources and presenting your findings in a way to help convince others of their investment recommendations.
+Financial analysts have a way of finding that “golden nugget” of data from varied sources and then presenting their findings in a way to help convince others of their investment recommendations.

-What they do: As you might guess, sales managers oversee the work of a team of sales represenatives.
+What they do: As you might guess, sales managers oversee the work of a team of sales representatives.
 This includes setting sales goals, preparing budgets, training sales staff and planning expansion efforts.
-Additionally, they may be asked to help junior sales representatives navigate customer questions or complaints, weighing in as needed for escalated issues.
+Additionally, they may help junior sales representatives navigate customer questions or complaints, weighing in as needed for escalated issues.

 Which business major is right for me?

-Though business is a broad field of choices.
+Business degrees can really offer you a broad field of choices.
 With so many options, you’re sure to find a position within that’s a great fit for you, whether you thrive on versatility or consistency, creativity or hard facts.
-If one or more of these jobs piqued your interest, but you aren’t quite sure what step of education may be best, take a peek at our guide to different types of business degrees to find which one will best help you achieve your goals.
+If one or more of these managing jobs piqued your interest, but you aren’t quite sure what step of education may be best, take a peek at our article “The Beginner’s Guide to Different Types of Business Degrees” to learn more about the specialized options available.